iota-community/I3-IOTA/FacilitatorsGuide.md

 ## Schedule

 MeetUp 2: Build your IoT device, or use IoT emulator, to collect environment data.
 Each device has a tutorial has links to the components you will need.
 The emulator is a CSV file with sensor data collected from actual sensors.
-(This is in progress)

-MeetUp3: Test your IoT device.
+MeetUp 3: Test your IoT device.
 We will work together to make sure everyone has a working device

 MeetUp 4: Connect your data to I3